 The next day in the afternoon, aunt Lona dropped by and gave us additional presents aside from the match tickets, she also gave us NHL Dallas Stars apparel which we wore it in the evening for the match!
 Oh and also Christmas present from Mum and Dad – Carol and Mike.
 Thank you so much!

-Three and a half hour before the match start, we took a grab to uptown, stopping by at Klyde Warren Park, hung out while waiting for aunt Lona to pick up Cole & Trevor.
+Three and a half-hour before the match start, we took a grab to uptown, stopping by at Klyde Warren Park, hung out while waiting for aunt Lona to pick up Cole & Trevor.
 They didn’t go to the match; they stayed at aunt Lona’s.

 Before going to the ice hockey game, we filled our tummy at the Happiest Hour.
 The place was beautiful with its decoration.
-Colourful ballons and Christmas ornaments hung on the ceiling as well as a big Christmas tree near the entrance.
+Colourful balloons and Christmas ornaments hung on the ceiling as well as a big Christmas tree near the entrance.
 It was also crowded with people like us, who’re getting dinner before the game.

 It was my first experience watching Ice Hockey Game.
-I never ice skated before and watching them glided effortlessly on the ice rink while trying to a scored goal was
+I never ice skated before and watching them glided effortlessly on the ice rink while trying to a scored goal was mesmerising.
+The puck was so small, I couldn’t catch up with its movement, I have no idea how they did it, and it was amazing.

-The game lasted for two hours, and during the second break time we abandoned our seats and moved to the lounge.
+The game lasted for two hours, and during the second break-time, we abandoned our seats and moved to the lounge.
 The beer price in the arena was around $12.
 We went home shortly after the game which finished at 9 pm.
 But getting a cab from the arena without using grab service was a bit pricy, they charged double the price.

 Lover’s Egg Roll